-The Welfare Officer has an understanding of, and will ensure the introduction and maintenance of the Child Protection Policy.
+The Welfare Officer has an understanding of, and will ensure the introduction and maintenance of the Child Safeguarding Policy.

 The Welfare Officer will ensure all persons working with children and young people at the club are fully aware of what is required of them within the protocols of the policy.